GameplayJDK/pySCLikeSync/README.md

 * Named argument (`--<ARGN> <ARGV> ...`)
 * Support for url export to a file (to use a dlmgr/prg like `wget` for downloading)
 * Functions and multithreading (`code impl-`)

+Known bugs are:
+* Some downloads fail (the cause is unknwon, you might have to run the downloader twice, in different directories to get get all tracks; You might want to use the [manual browser-based method](http://gameplayjdk.wordpress.com/2014/01/10/how-to-download-any-track-from-soundcloud-com-10-01-2014/) if you only need one or two single tracks; in v1.0, v1.1, v1.2)
+* Some downloads freeze (caused by outdated AWS-keys; in v1.1 only)
+* Missing `<strm>.flush()` (which causes all t_id elements to be written as `<strm>.close()` is called; in [this commit](https://github.com/GameplayJDK/pySCLikeSync/commit/07178d83d5480b5ffafcc4ea612f21669262c188) (07178d8) of v1.2 only)

 pySCLikeSync.py is Copyright 2014 of GameplayJDK and registered under GPLv3 which you can find [here](https://raw.githubusercontent.com/GameplayJDK/pySCLikeSync/master/LICENSE).
 ```python